ouatu-ro/ouatu-ro.github.io/src/content/blog/common-sense-learning.md

 What once felt advanced becomes obvious, and what once felt obvious becomes profound.

 This essay is the foundation.
 If curiosity runs high, I'll follow it with notes showing how **common-sense learning** reshapes probability, reasoning, and creative skill and how to practice it deliberately.
+Later essays will show practical methods for training this kind of integration and for applying it to real reasoning and creative work.

 ---